Nuclei-Software/nuclei-tool-guide/source/openocd/intro.rst

 This command simplifies the process of querying CPU features by automatically reading and interpreting the relevant CSR (Control and Status Register) values, eliminating the need for manual register inspection and calculation.

-This command implementation are updated with latest nuclei sdk 0.9.0 ``cpuinfo.c/h`` to provide same analysis using same source code from 2025.10 release.
+This command implementation are updated with latest nuclei sdk 0.9.0 `cpuinfo`_ to provide same analysis using same source code and more detailed information are analyzed from 2025.10 release.

+When you use ``riscv64-unknown-elf-gdb`` to connected to Nuclei OpenOCD GDB debug server, you will be able to use command ``monitor nuclei cpuinfo`` to dump Nuclei Detailed CPU Information.

 NUSPI (Nuclei SPI) Driver
 -------------------------